Universal relations to measure neutron star properties from targeted r-mode searches: Introduction

 The structure of the article is as follows: in Sec.~\ref{sec:formalism}, we describe the formalism of CGW from r-modes and the universal relations for the r-mode frequency.
 We also estimate errors of relevant signal parameters using the Fisher matrix.
 The details of the measured NS parameters and corresponding errors are discussed in Sec.~\ref{sec:results}.
-In Sec.~\ref{sec:discussion} we discuss the main implications and limitations of this work.
+In Sec.~\ref{sec:assumptions}, we discuss the main assumptions considered in this study and their validity with current observation scenarios.
+In Sec.~\ref{sec:discussion} we discuss the main implications and future aspects of this work.